DannyW618/GOLD/README.md

 - torch_sparse 0.6.18

 ## Usage
+The dataset and splits utilised are downloaded automatically when running the training scripts.
 To execute the code, ``` cd ``` into the gold folder and run the ``` run_gold.sh ``` file.
 ```shell
 cd gold